Ünal Tosun

-Ünal Tosun (born 5 October 1992) is a German footballer and coach who is the head coach of Bayernliga club Türkgücü München, where he also plays as an attacking midfielder.
+Ünal Tosun (born 5 October 1992) is a German footballer and coach who plays as an attacking midfielder for Regionalliga Bayern club TSV Landsberg.
+He has formerly acted as player-coach for Türkgücü München.

 Career

 Tosun grew up in Munich and first played street football before joining local clubs ESV Laim, TSV Gilching-Argelsried and SC Fürstenfeldbruck.
 As a teenager he also featured for the Harras Bulls, one of the most successful sides in the buntkicktgut integration project, before entering the academy of SpVgg Unterhaching in 2009.
 During the 2011–12 campaign he appeared for Unterhaching's reserve side in the Bayernliga, the second tier of football in Bavaria, and the fifth level overall in German football.
 He made his debut on 23 July 2011 in a goalless draw with SC Eltersdorf, and scored his first goal a week later in a 2–2 draw against TSV Rain am Lech.
 The following summer he moved within the division to FC Unterföhring, making his first appearance in a 1–0 victory over TSV Schwabmünchen on 1 September 2012.
 Over the next two seasons he made 46 appearances and scored 19 goals.

 In March 2014, Tosun moved to the reserve team of SSV Jahn Regensburg, competing in the northern section of the Bayernliga.
 He made his debut on 1 March 2014 in a 3–1 defeat to SpVgg Jahn Forchheim.
 After two years at Regensburg, he briefly moved to Turkey, signing with a third-division club in İzmir, but terminated his contract after a few weeks.
 He subsequently returned to the Bayernliga Süd, joining FC Pipinsried ahead of the 2016–17 season.
 He featured for the club for the first time on 27 August in a 2–0 win against SV Kirchanschöring, and went on to play a central role in a successful campaign that concluded with promotion to the Regionalliga Bayern, secured through victory over Greuther Fürth II in the play-offs.
 Tosun retained his place as a regular starter following promotion.